Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 3.2.
 The tokenization model

 During the last decade a new tokenization models has been proposed.
-Tokenization model define how the token is bound to the underlying asset and what it grants or its holder
+Tokenization model define how the token is bound to the underlying asset and what it grants or its holders

 - no underlaying asset